edulinq/lms-toolkit/README.md

 All CLI tools can be invoked with `-h` / `--help` to see the full usage and all options.

 ### User Tools

+When a user is required, tools and API functions accept a "user query" (unless specified).
+A user query is any object that can be used to uniquely identify a user.
+Valid user queries are:
+ - LMS User ID (as an integer or string of digits)
+ - Email
+ - Full Name
+ - "email (id)" where "email" is an email and "id" is a LMS ID

+User queries must be unambiguous within the pool of possible users (e.g., students in a course).
+It is recommended to use an email or LMS ID as a user query.
+Resolving a user query that is not a LMS ID will take longer, because a list of users must be fetched from the LMS.

 #### List Course Users